Sannabs/Sannabs/README.md

 # 👋 Hello, I’m Sanna B.S Jammeh

 ## I might seem like an introvert… until you hand me a code editor.
 Then the party really starts! 🥳
-## By day I build rock-solid SaaS apps; by night I dream in JSON—and sometimes even catch a bug or two in my sleep.
+## By day I build rock-solid SaaS apps; by night I dream in JSON and sometimes even catch a bug or two in my sleep.

 > *Turning complex challenges into intuitive digital experiences since 2022*